LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 which defines all the classes and how they are linked together.
 The other one is with annotations in the actual code that define how the interlinking of classes should work.

-Google's [Guice](https://github.com/google/guice) is a more lightweight alternative to Spring.
+Google's [Guice](https://github.com/google/guice) is a more lightweight alternative to Spring;
-The main idea is that it makes use of bindings, mapping dependencies to corresponding classes that should be filled in for those dependencies.
-Besides that it also makes use of annotations.
 [Dagger](https://github.com/google/dagger) was created to be even more lightweight than Guice.
-Originally developed by Square and later forked to Dagger 2.0 by Google.
-It focuses more on the actual performance, making it more interesting for mobile solutions.
-Just like the other systems it mainly uses annotations for this.

 In JavaScript,
 Dependency Injection frameworks tend to be less common because of its flexible nature.